sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 # Client / Relying Party profile

+## Client types
+This profile supports several types of Client applications to which specific design considerations related to security and platform capabilities apply.
+This profile supports and provides specific security and privacy considerations for the following types of Client applications:

+- **Web applications** are applications that run on a web server.
+Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. client credentials and tokens) and are therefore considered *confidential* clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+The iGov profile for OAuth 2.0 identifies two types of Web applications: *Full clients* act on behalf of a Resource Owner and *Direct Access clients* act on behalf of themselves (e.g. those clients that facilitate bulk transfers).
+The scope of this profile is limited to *Full clients*.
+- **Browser-based applications** are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *single-page applications*.
+Browser-based applications are not capable of maintaining the confidentiality of secrets and therefore vulnerable to several types of attacks, including XSS, CSRF and OAuth token theft.
+Browser-based applications are considered *public* clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+- **Native applications** are applications installed and executed on the device used by the resource owner (i.e. desktop applications, native mobile applications).
+Native applications are not capable of maintaining the confidentiality of client credentials, but can sufficiently protect dynamically issued credentials such as tokens.
+Native applications are considered *public* clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+- **Hybrid applications** are applications implemented using web-based technology but distributed as a native app; these are considered equivalent to native applications for the purpose of this profile.

 ## Requests to the Authorization Endpoint (Authentication Request)
 The NL GOV Assurance profile for OAuth 2.0 profile specifies requirements for requests to Authorization Endpoints - for example, when to use the PKCE parameters to secure token exchange.